-Actions (focused on outcomes rather than processes) i.
-Improvements in access to the curriculum Academic Years 2017-21 Monitor classroom practice and seek advice from relevant agencies when necessary in order to make suitable changes to ensure provision is inclusive for all children with special educational needs, disabilities and behaviour support e.g. autism, ADHD, Global Developmental Delay, dyslexia and dyscalculia.
+Actions (focused on outcomes rather than processes) Academic Years 2017-21 i.
+Improvements in access to the curriculum Monitor classroom practice and seek advice from relevant agencies when necessary in order to make suitable changes to ensure provision is inclusive for all children with special educational needs, disabilities and behaviour support e.g. autism, ADHD, Global Developmental Delay, dyslexia and dyscalculia.
 Staff have acted and will continue to act on the advice of the speech and language therapist in enabling relevant pupils to access the curriculum.
-Staff continue to attend training when this is needed and is available.
-Academic Years 2017-21 ii.
-Physical improvements to increase access to education and associated services Plans are in place for a new school build where accessibility for all pupils to meet their needs will be highlighted.
+Staff continue to attend training when this is needed and is available [Staff have acted on advice from the behavioural support team in relation to specific behavioural issues.
+STEPS: the Hertfordshire preferred behavioural management training, school wide.
+This is now reflected in the school Positive Behaviour Policy.
+March 2019] Training has been delivered this academic year on Autism, as well as behaviour management for those pupils with Social and Emotional Mental Health needs.
+[March 2020] Training needs for SEN TAs continues to be delivered.
+Whole school training on mental health has been delivered to staff.
+Support from specialist provision is being implemented to improve curriculum access.
+[January 2021] ii.
+Physical improvements to increase access to education and associated services Academic Years 2017-21 Plans are in place for a new school build where accessibility for all pupils to meet their needs will be highlighted.
 [Focus on ensuring that there are appropriate facilities within the new school building to meet the needs of children with special educational needs.
 Hopefully these will include a storage area for wheelchairs, a lift, and a specific breakout/sensory area.
 This will be in accordance with the BB103 (building bulletin) latest guidance for accessibility.
-Disabled toilets should have adequate alarm systems.
-All governors and the Leadership Team will work with the architects to ensure that the new school build will have modern day facilities to meet the needs of all our pupils to increase accessibility.] iii.
-Improvements in the Academic Years 2017-21 provision of information in a range of Continue to provide visually impaired pupils printed materials in font 18+.